 For marketing, using analytics-driven data can assist in improving campaign performance as deeper insights uncover subtle and critical trends in responses to campaigns.

-By focusing on an analytics-driven decision-making process, companies can concentrate on the what and why, and take more control over their business and decisions being made.
+By focusing on an analytics-driven decision-making process, companies can concentrate on the what and why and take more control over their business and the decisions being made.
 The analytics-driven data provides an in-depth dataset of information combining layers of important trends for the entire customer experience.
 From a customer’s first touch with marketing through to the acquisition of the customer.
 From the initial purchases to the lifetime value of the customer.

-For many years, we have worked in assisting companies to shift from data-driven decisions to analytics-driven?
+For many years, we have worked in assisting companies to shift from data-driven decisions to analytics-driven.
 We referred to the process as Sales Focus Money Ball™ as it aptly reflects the experience of the famous baseball team, the Oaklands Athletics turning to analytics to become one of the top teams in baseball history.

 Sales Focus Money Ball™ is the solution for initiating the shift to becoming analytics-driven for sales and marketing.
 It provides the right tools and training to create smarter and more timely decisions.

 It creates a seamless deployment, ensuring optimisation of business performance and minimising risk during the implementation phases.